isaajnchen/isaajnchen.github.io/_projects/encapsulation/silicate-herbicide-encapsulation.md

 subtitle: September 2025 - May 2026
 description: Working under the guidance of my postdoctoral mentor in a corporate-academia collaboration, I helped develop a biocompatible silicate release formulation for a broadleaf herbicide, focusing on crystal pre-treatment, sol-gel synthesis, and release rate characterization.
 skills:
-  - Antisolvent Recrystallization
+  - Antisolvent Precipitation
   - Sol-Gel Synthesis
   - Vacuum Filtration
-  - UV-Vis Spectroscopy
+  - UV-Vis Spectrophotometry
   - Release Rate Analysis
+  - Buffer Solution Preparation
 main-image: /silicate-herbicide.jpg
 ---
 <div style="margin-top: 10px; margin-bottom: 10px;">
 {% include image-gallery.html images="silicate-herbicide.jpg, workstation.jpg" height="280" %}
 </div>

-Overview
----
-This corporate-academia collaboration aimed to create a release formulation for a herbicide using biocompatible silicates.
-Under the guidance of my postdoctoral mentor, I made the following contributions.

 Herbicide Pre-Treatment
 ---
-In order to achieve uniform dissolution behavior and silicate coating, it was necessary to homogenize the herbicide crystals.
-We found that reprecipitation involving dissolved herbicide in an antisolvent resulted in the greatest monodispersity and lowest risk of contamination.
+In order to achieve uniform dissolution behavior and silicate coating, it was necessary to homogenize the herbicide crystals before encapsulation.
+We found that reprecipitation involving the addition of dissolved herbicide in an antisolvent resulted in the greatest monodispersity and lowest risk of contamination.
 <div style="margin-top: 10px; margin-bottom: 30px;">
 {% include image-gallery.html images="crystal-suspension.jpg" height="280" %}
 </div>